 Over the course of his career, Brian has worn many hats in the industry.
-Not only is he a top notch singer/songwriter and artist, but Brian has also been praised for his talents as a producer, engineer and graphic designer.
-Brian co-wrote every song on the new album and produced it alongside Mills Logan and Kenny Greenberg.
+Not only is he a top-notch singer/songwriter and artist, but Brian has also been praised for his talents as a producer, engineer and graphic designer.
+Brian co-wrote every song on Healing Highway and produced it alongside Mills Logan and Kenny Greenberg.

 “I am very proud of this project,” said Brian.
 “We worked hard to write, record and produce material that captivates me as an artist and person… I think we nailed it.”